Corrective Services NSW

 • Tops and dresses that expose the stomach or chest

-• Swimsuits o Skirts or shorts shorter than mid-thigh
+• Skirts or shorts shorter than mid-thigh

 • Mesh or other "see-through" clothes